Magnesium Recipes to Support Muscle Health and Energy

 High in magnesium (~116mg) and potassium (~422mg from banana) for muscle and nerve function [4].

-A whole-grain wrap with salmon, spinach, and avocado, on a white background with a NutrientShield logo.
+A whole-grain wrap with salmon, spinach, and avocado, on a white background.

 4. Salmon Spinach Wrap